JannikArndt/Musicista/content/index.md

     </Note>
 ```

-Musicista can also store additional information, such as themes, in the <a href="http://www.musicistaapp.de/doc/class_model_1_1_part.html">Parts</a> section:
+Musicista can also store additional information, such as themes, in the __Parts__ section:

 ``` xml
     <Parts>